SchwarzGeorg/open-data-service/README.md

 ## Setup

-_NOTE_: Please only use the DOCKER way to startup the services!

 The ODS uses [Apache CouchDb](https://couchdb.apache.org/) as its underlying data storage.
 In oder to run the ODS you will need to have CouchDb setup.

 To configure the ODS